richard-to/richard-to.github.io/programming/_posts/2014-08-05-project-wonderchicken-part-2.md

 debating whether I should have used a widget for the SelectOptGroup.

 The following is the source code for my custom SelectOptGroup field and widget.
-It was not too difficult to do, but did require jumping into the Github repository and digging through code.
+It was not too difficult to program, but did require jumping into the Github repository and digging through code.

 **SelectOptGroupField**